NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/docs/dps/core-concepts/internal-sip-policy/premis-architecture/index.md

 ---

 In our ongoing work with the [eArchiving standards and specification](https://dilcis.eu "Website with standards and specifications for E-ARK"), we have to define intellectual package scope and representation rulesets.
-Some of these terms come from PREMIS, which again is a framework mainly used in the digital preservation environment.
+Some of these terms come from PREMIS[^1], which again is a framework mainly used in the digital preservation environment.

 {{% details title="PREMIS terminology" closed="true" %}}

 ### Intellectual entities (IE)
+The following definitions stem from the PREMIS data dictionary:
 > An **Intellectual Entity** is a distinct intellectual or artistic creation that is considered relevant to a designated community in the context of digital preservation: for example, a particular book, map, photograph, database, or hardware or software.

 IEs tend to describe *intellectual content*.